 A personal injury can have a devastating effect on your life, causing long-term pain and suffering and leaving you with significant medical expenses.
 Victims often have trouble performing everyday tasks around the house and may be unable to work, creating a financial crisis.
 At the law offices of Greg Monforton & Partners, our Windsor personal injury lawyers genuinely understand the trauma that injury victims and their families can endure after a serious personal injury.
 We can help determine if the victim has grounds to pursue compensation for medical costs, outpatient treatment programs, pain and suffering, lost wages and other expenses related to the recovery of the injuries sustained.
-Our trusted law firm has recovered more than $150,000,000 for victims of a variety of personal injury situations.
+Our trusted law firm has recovered $300,000,000 for victims of a variety of personal injury situations.
 Founder Greg Monforton is a Law Society of Upper Canada Certified Specialist in Civil Litigation – this is a designation that has been given to less than two per cent of Ontario lawyers.

 Your consultation is entirely free and comes with no obligation for you to pursue compensation.
 This means there is no risk to you in contacting us to discuss what happened and your potential options moving forward.
 Our office is located on Riverside Drive just a short walk from Dieppe Gardens along the Detroit river.